Lincong/simple-DB/README.md

     1. 1 field (field ID that is the index of field in the Tuple object.
 Tuple里面的第几个field)
     2. 1 operator (op)
     3. 1 operand (Field)

+"->" means "use"

+HeapFile iterator -> Bufferpool.getPage() -> HeapFile readPage (read from disk)

+HeapFile insert   -> Bufferpool.getPage() -> HeapFile readPage

+HeapFile delete   -> Bufferpool.getPage() -> HeapFile readPage

+Bufferpool insertTuple -> HeapFile insertTuple ->
+    1. HeapPage insert (on a free one or a new page)
+    2. writePage(). (write to disk)

+Bufferpool deleteTuple -> HeapFile deleteTuple ->
+    1. HeapPage insert ()
+    2. put page in the buffer pool

+concurrency control
+---
+1. HeapFile.insertTuple(), HeapFile.deleteTuple() and HeapFile.iterator()
+should both use BufferPool.getPage()

+2. BufferPool.insertTuple() and BufferPool.deleteTupe() call markDirty()

+3. Release all locks associated with a transaction after it has committed or aborted to ensure strict 2PL

+4.